CHTC/chtc-website-source/dask.md

 - "Low-level" parallelism, through transparently-parallel calculations on familiar interfaces like `numpy` arrays.
 - "High-level" parallelism, through an explicit run-functions-in-parallel interface.

-Both kinds of parallelism can be useful, depending on your problem.
+Both kinds of parallelism can be useful, depending on your work.
 For example, Dask could be used to perform data analysis on a single multi-TB dataframe stored in distributed memory, as if it was all stored locally.
 It could also be used to run thousands of independent simulations across